Frequently Asked Questions

 All Innisfree tenants can apply for a move but because we are a small landlord, only a small number of empty homes become available each year.
 We also have to give most of these homes to councils to nominate new tenants to us.

-If there are health reasons for a transfer a medical form must be completed by the applicant’s GP or another practitioner.
+If there are health reasons for a transfer a Medical Assessment Form must be completed by the applicant’s GP or another practitioner.

 Can I swap my property with another person?